 He went through the alien's pockets, finding what appeared to be an earpiece.
-It fitted the alien's pointed ears, so it wouldn't be comfortable for him to wear, but it looked like it might be worth something.
-He found a thin card with the same word in many languages.
-One of them was 'credits', and he guessed it meant a sum of currency, so he pocketed the card and the earpiece.
+It wouldn't fit him, but it looked like it might be worth something.
+He found a thin card with a single word in many unrecognizable languages.
+One of them read 'credits,' and he guessed it meant a sum of currency, so he pocketed the card and the earpiece.

 He picked up the pistol.
 From its shape, it looked like a semi-automatic but without a hammer at the back end of the slide.
-Instead of bullets when he unloaded the magazine, he found cylinder-shaped blocks, thick and big as his thumb.
+Inside the pistol were cylinder-shaped blocks, thick and big as his thumb.
 He wanted to tamper with it, but he needed to know how this pistol worked first.

-As he put the magazine back in, he heard footsteps behind him.
+As he put the magazine back in, footsteps thumped behind him.
 Was someone else in the alleyway?
 What were they doing while he was looking through the dead alien's stuff?
 Without missing a beat, he stood up and slipped out.

-After walking around for an hour straight, the Courier found himself in a marketplace, looking for a trader that could understand him.
-The place hummed with activity.
+After walking around for an hour straight, the Courier found himself in a marketplace humming with activity.
 A red-haired man wearing coveralls crouched down and tinkered with a pile of scrap metal on a bench, welding two flat surfaces together with a ring around it.
 The clerk's mask covered his face from sparks and the welder's intense light, not to mention the smell of metal and wire.

 Ethan approached the kiosk and knocked on the table, grabbing the man's attention.
 The man placed his tool on the floor and turned as he lifted his mask.
 He was pale with green eyes and a soul patch on his thin chin.
 He looked like he was in his early twenties.